jacquesfu/aws-eb-cli-cheatsheet/README.md

 $ eb init
 ```

 This will create and deploy the new environment at the same time.
+Then open in your browser.

     $ eb create
+    $ eb open

 Subsequent deployments can be made through a simple deploy subcommand.
 Uncommitted staged files can also be added with the `--staged` flag.

     $ eb deploy
     $ eb deploy --staged

-You can also launch the environment in your browser.

-    $ eb open

 ## Basic Configuration